Mechander Robo: Original story

 The Doron Empire, hailing from the Ganymede system came to Earth in order to conquer it.
 General Doron already overthrew the queen Medusa of Ganymede in the Magellan star cluster.
 Earth's defenses were no match; in a matter of days, 95% of the Earth fell under Doron's occupation.
 Doctor Shikishima, a brilliant scientist, places his last hopes for Earth in a robot (Mechander Robo) that he has created.
 The mother of Jimi would be reborn into a cyborg who is now the leader of the opposing forces and her memory could not recall the past.
 An interesting twist to the usual giant robot formula was that the Doron empire, after having devastated Earth in their successful first strike, ringed it with energy-detecting satellites programmed to lob hugely destructive payloads (similar to H-bombs) on Earth's surface wherever they picked up energy signatures suggesting human technological activity.
 Having no means to tackle the alien satellites the Mechander's crew had less than three minutes to successfully engage and beat the invaders' mecha on Earth's surface, before being atomized by the incoming alien bombardment.

 Production note

 The production company was plagued with bankruptcy issues, so the main sponsors forced the studios to reuse footage from old episodes to patch newer episodes without redrawing new animation.
 The final episode was merely a complete recap of the series.

 Concept

 Three command jets - Mechander-1, Mechander-2 and Mechander-3 - combine to form one larger jet known as Mechander Max, which then would dock at the back of Mechander Robo.
 Some of the trademark weapons include spiked shields, missile pod forearms, chest flame throwers and missiles shaped like sharks.
-Halfway through the series, Mechander Robo is severely damaged, but is rebuilt as four component ships combining to form the robot before docking with Mechnder Max.
+Halfway through the series, Mechander Robo is severely damaged, but is rebuilt as four component ships combining to form the robot before docking with Mechander Max.

 Despite the show targeting young audiences at the time and that the opposing forces were robots, the attack techniques and damages in battle are quite violent by today's standards.